How to Pay for College

 It’s tempting to compare another college’s tuition with an Adventist school and assume that you just can’t afford a private Christian education.
 Don’t jump to that conclusion without looking past the “sticker price.”
-The average 4-year private college tuition costs $27,2931, and the average Adventist college tuition is approximately $19,0002.
+The average 4-year private college tuition costs $33,480¹.
+The average Adventist college tuition is approximately $21,722².
 You can often get a quality private Adventist education for less than many other private schools.
 See Estimating Cost of Attendance here.